loda-lang/loda-programs/programs/oeis/list3.md

 * [A181510](http://oeis.org/A181510) ([L05 program](181/A181510.asm)): Number of permutations of the multiset {1,1,2,2,3,3,...,n+1,n+1} avoiding the permutation patterns {132, 231, 2134}
 * [A181527](http://oeis.org/A181527) ([L08 program](181/A181527.asm)): Binomial transform of A113127; (1, 1, 3, 7, 15, 31,...) convolved with (1, 3, 7, 15, 31, 63,...).
 * [A181532](http://oeis.org/A181532) ([L06 program](181/A181532.asm)): a(0) = 0, a(1) = 1, a(2) = 1; a(n) = a(n-1) + a(n-2) + a(n-4)
+* [A181534](http://oeis.org/A181534) ([L06 program](181/A181534.asm)): Minimum number of rounds to be played to decide a two-player game of up to n rounds in which the winner of round j receives j points.
 * [A181543](http://oeis.org/A181543) ([L03 program](181/A181543.asm)): Triangle of cubed binomial coefficients, T(n,k) = C(n,k)^3, read by rows.
 * [A181565](http://oeis.org/A181565) ([L04 program](181/A181565.asm)): a(n) = 3*2^n + 1.
 * [A181569](http://oeis.org/A181569) ([L14 program](181/A181569.asm)): Greatest common divisor of n! and n+1.